emqx/emqx-ecp-docs/ecp/en_US/cluster/ops.md

 # Manage EMQX Clusters

+Each managed cluster in the ECP corresponds to an EMQX cluster.
+If you need to manage multiple clusters, you should create a cluster entry for each EMQX cluster.

+- If the EMQX cluster to manage contains multiple nodes and you need to collect logs from each node, you can achieve this by installing the agent on **each node**.
+For details, see [Cluster Logs Collection for Multiple Nodes](./ops.md#cluster-logs-collection-for-multiple-nodes).

+- If you do not need log collection, you can choose to install the agent on the virtual machine of **one of the nodes** in the EMQX cluster, which will manage information from all cluster nodes for you.

-ECP provides a comprehensive suite of management and operational services for EMQX cluster management, allowing you to centrally manage and operate EMQX clusters on ECP.
+After registering the EMQX cluster to the ECP through the agent, you can centrally manage and operate EMQX clusters on ECP.

 :::tip